Every year we support over 60 fieldwork projects with our range of grants, many of which have application deadlines in the coming months.

 The Thesiger-Oman International Fellowships offer awards of £8,000 for geographical research in the physical or human dimensions of arid and semi-arid environments.
 Past recipients have studied grazing pressure in the Dhofar Mountains of Oman by tracking daily herd movements, explored Holocene environmental change in eastern Jordan, and used sedimentary ancient DNA to identify past environmental changes.

 For work across the full breadth of geography and related disciplines, the Gilchrist Fieldwork Award offers £15,000 to teams of established researchers undertaking challenging fieldwork overseas.

 If you’re a postgraduate researcher our Postgraduate Research Awards have supported PhD students in a range of fieldwork projects including measuring and monitoring glacier calving in Svalbard, integrating the acoustic landscape into antipoaching patrol design and evaluation in tropical forests in Belize, and the theoretical and practical impact of slow food communities on the notion of food sovereignty.
 Up to £2,000 is available.

-If you’re an early career researcher looking to attend an international conference organised by a geographical scientific Union or Association formally affiliated with the International Science Council (ISC), then why not apply for our 30th International Geographical Congress Award?
-The deadline is Saturday 31 October.
+For early career researchers looking to attend an international conference organised by a geographical scientific union or association formally affiliated with the International Science Council (ISC), then why not apply for our 30th International Geographical Congress Award?
+The deadline is 31 October.

 We have more grants available for undergraduates, postgraduates and researchers, with deadlines in the new year.